We restore flowering sides

 C.1.1 Selective removal of (non-native) tree plantations (Pinus nigra, P. sylvestris, Fraxinus ornus):

-– the activity takes place mainly in the SCI Tematín and Strážovské vrchy, where a total of approximately 20 ha of rare steppe and pasture habitats have already been restored,
+– the activity is mainly taking place in the Tematín and Strážov Mountains, where we have already restored a total of 40 ha of valuable steppe and pasture habitats,

 C.1.2 Removal of undesirable shrubs and pioneer trees and restoration of grassland habitats

-– in Hungary, this activity was carried out as part of activity E.5 with volunteers at the project sites of Budaörs, Pilis-tető and Nagy Szénás, so far on an area of approx. 15 ha.
+– in Hungary, this activity was carried out within activity E.5 with volunteers at the project sites Budaörs, Pilis-tető, and Nagy Szénás on an area of approximately 30 ha so far.

 C.1.3 Removal of invasive alien species:

-– several important outbreaks of invasive trees were identified in Slovakia, which we have so far removed or injected on an area of almost 12 ha, especially at the project sites in the Little Carpathians.
-These were mainly individuals of the Ailanthus altissima, Robinia pseudoacacia and Fallopia japonica.
+– in Slovakia, several important sources of invasive trees have been identified and either removed or injected over an area of about 12 ha, mainly at project sites in the Little Carpathians.
+These included Ailanthus altissima, Robinia pseudoacacia, and Fallopia japonica,

-– in Hungary, the injection of invasive trees took place from June 2022 to October 2023, while it was possible to treat 39 ha in the two project areas of Rád and Budaörs.
+– in Hungary, tree injection was carried out from June 2022 to October 2023, with 39 ha treated across two project areas – Rád and Budaörs.

 C1.4 Planting of native trees on extreme dolomite habitats to create suitable microclimate and habitat conditions for *Linum dolomiticum:

-– the activity is carried out annually by DINPD staff and started in October 2022, the measure should be successfully implemented by the expected end date.
+– the activity is being implemented by DINPD staff and started in October 2022, and is expected to be successfully completed by the projected final date.

 C.2 Restoration of extensive grazing

-– the success of this activity has a very positive effect on the target habitats, species and biodiversity as a whole.
-The restoration of pastures also brings high socio-economic benefits for local farmers, together with whom we restore pastures, and also improves awareness and a positive vision of nature protection and the European Union in rural communities,
+– the success of this activity (the minimum target of 60 ha has already been exceeded by 180 ha) has a highly positive impact on target habitats, species, and biodiversity as a whole.
+The restoration of pastures also brings significant socio-economic benefits to local farmers, with whom we are jointly restoring grazing, and improves awareness and the positive perception of nature conservation and the European Union in rural communities.

 C.3 Diverting the pressure of mass tourism and game from target species